 The objective of this work was to develop the bond strength between carbon fiber surfaces and unsaturated polyester.
 Most of the previous work used wet etching for fibers by immersion in aqueous basic solutions (Bismarck and Mohanty, 2001) (Abeel and Velde, 1999).
 But in this work, acidic solutions are used.
-Initial test was performed by heating carbon fibers bundles at 230 °C for 90 min. to release epoxy film from carbon fiber surface.
+No work about carbon fiber etching obtained by this route is available in literature.
+Therefore, initial test was performed by heating carbon fibers bundles at 230 °C for 90 min. to release epoxy film from carbon fiber surface.
 It was noticed that weight reduced by 1.97% due to this treatment.
-Further carbon fiber bundles were immersed in (12 ml H2SO4 + 10 ml HNO3 + 22 ml distilled water) at 25°C for 1.5 min., and it was found that weight reduced by 3.517% due to effect of acidic solution.
-Acidic solution.
+Further carbon fiber bundles were immersed in (12 ml $H_2SO_4 + 10$ ml $HNO_3 + 22$ ml distilled water) at 25°C for 1.5 min., and it was found that weight reduced by 3.517% due to effect of acidic solution.

+Acidic solution caused obvious etching on fiber surface due to aggressive effect of such solution.
 The effect of etching increased proportionality with immersion time (AGY, 2004).

 Etching forms voids and pitting on fiber surface and this lead to increase the fiber surface area which increases the adhesive bond between fibers and matrix.
 This increasing comes from the mechanical interfacial locking between etched fiber and matrix (Tavakkolizadeh and Saadatmanesh, 2003).